Sale

 Each element corresponds to a major organ system.
 Each type also has corresponding tastes, colors, odors, and emotions.
 Some of these correspondences are:

-Some WU XING Corresponences
+Some WU XING Correspondences

 Wood